smastrom/react-rating/README.md

 ### Custom logic/state

-If you need to perform actions while setting the rating (like calling an API) or you need to update only a portion of the state, `onChange` accepts a callback whose only parameter equals to the selected rating:
+If you need to perform actions while setting the rating (like calling an API) or you need to update a more complex state, `onChange` accepts a callback whose only parameter equals to the selected rating:

 ```js
 function App() {